Image by Reynold Mainse / Design Pics Getty Images

-As teeming with controversy as ancient history, the City of David is one of Jerusalem's most active archaeological sites.
+As teeming with controversy as it is with ancient history, the City of David is one of Jerusalem's most active archaeological sites.
 The oldest part of Jerusalem, it was a settlement during the Canaanite period; David is said to have captured the city and to have brought the Ark of the Covenant here 3000 years ago.
-Excavations began in the 1850s and are ongoing, as are arguments over the development and expansion of the site (in Silwan, East Jerusalem).
-Allow at least three hours.
+Excavations began in the 1850s and are ongoing, as are arguments over the development and expansion of the site which many consider to be on Palestinian lands.

 Note that the entrance fee covers admission to the underground areas of the site (Warren's Shaft, Hezekiah’s Tunnel, the Pool of Siloam, Temple Road Ascent); admission should be free if you only explore above-ground areas.
-At this active dig site with ongoing works, it can be difficult to know what you're looking at – many visitors find it useful to join a guided tour.
+At this active dig site with ongoing works, it can be difficult to know what you're looking at – it's definitely useful to join a guided tour.

-Once you reach the bottom of the hill you can walk back up through the Temple Road Ascent or via the road that passes through the Palestinian village of Silwan.
+Once you reach the bottom of the hill, you can walk the 570m back up through the Temple Road Ascent or via the road that passes through the Palestinian village of Silwan.
+Alternatively, you can take a shuttle (5NIS).

 Royal Quarter (Area G)

-Area G, also called the Royal Quarter, was first constructed in the 10th century BCE, most likely as a fortification wall for a palace on the ridge.
+The Royal Quarter was first constructed in the 10th century BCE, most likely as a fortification wall for a palace on the ridge.
 During the First Temple period an aristocrat’s home (Achiel’s House) was built against the wall, but it was destroyed along with the Temple in 586 BCE.
 Judean and Babylonian arrowheads were found in one of the chambers, called the Burnt Room because of its coating of ash, vivid reminders of the bloody battle waged here.
 Archaeologists have also located 51 royal seals (in ancient Hebrew script), including one thought to be that of the prophet Jeremiah's scribe, Gemaryahu Ben Shafan (Jeremiah 36:10).
 The seals were all located in one chamber, indicating that the room once served as an office.

 This 500m-long underground watery passage ends at the Pool of Siloam, where it is said that a blind man was healed after Jesus told him to wash in it.
 The purpose of the tunnel was to channel water flowing from the Gihon Spring, a temperamental source that acts like a siphon, pouring out a large quantity of water for some 30 minutes before drying up for several hours.